-How To Tie Down A Kayak On A Roof Rack
+How To Tie Down A Kayak On A Car Roof Rack (the EASY WAY)

-We have put together a quick how-to guide with some tips to help you tie down your kayak so you can get to your destination safely.
+We have put together a quick step by step guide with some tips to help you secure your kayak with ratchet straps so you can get to your destination safely while transporting a kayak.

-- Roof Rack - roof racks will vary between brands and types.
+- Kayak Roof Racks - roof racks will vary between brands and types.
 The type you use will likely depend on your vehicle and your personal preference but it can be useful to have crossbars to secure your kayak.

-- Kayak Carriers (optional) - if you want to carry more than one kayak, kayak carriers can sometimes be helpful, as they can often let you carry a kayak on its side, giving you extra space for other gear.
-Some carriers are padded and can be used in conjunction with roof racks.
+- Kayak Carriers (optional) - if you want to carry more than one kayak, kayak carriers can sometimes be helpful for two kayaks or more, as they can often let you carry a kayak on its side, giving you extra space for other gear plus your kayak on the roof on one side.
+However, this is only if you have enough space on your particular roof.
+Some carriers are padded and can be used in conjunction with kayak racks including factory installed racks.
 But they’re not always necessary.

 - Padding - it can be useful to have some type of padding in order to protect your car roof and your kayak.
-Pool noodles or similar foam padding can be sufficient.
-However, if you’re using an inflatable roof rack, you may be able to get away without it, as the roof rack can act as padding.
+Pool noodles or similar foam padding, such as foam blocks can be sufficient as extra padding.
+However, if you’re using an inflatable rack, you may be able to get away without it, as it can act as padding.
 If you’re using a kayak carrier, you might find this has sufficient padding.

-- Bow/Stern Tie Down Straps - these straps are so that you can secure the front and back of your kayak to the front and back of your vehicle.
-You can use strong rope or you can use tie-down straps with cam buckles like you will use for tying the kayak onto your roof rack.
+- Bow/Stern Straps - these kayak straps are so that you can secure the front and back of your kayak to the front and back of your vehicle.
+You can use strong rope for a kayak strap or you can use tie-down straps with cam buckles like you will use for tying the kayak onto your roof.

-How To Tie Down A Kayak On A Roof Rack
+How To Tie A Kayak Onto A Hard Roof Rack

-Tying a kayak onto a roof rack can vary depending on the type of rack you have but generally, the idea is the same, with the kayak’s weight being evenly distributed over your vehicle for safety.
-It can also be useful to tie it down at the widest point.
+Tying a kayak onto most roof racks with kayak straps can vary depending on the type of rack you have.
+But generally, the idea is the same, with the kayak’s weight being evenly distributed over your vehicle for safety.
+It can also be useful to tie it down at the widest point to most crossbars.

 Step 1: Load Your Kayak Onto Your Roof Rack

-You may need another person to help you lift your kayak.
+You may need another person to help you lift your kayak and move the kayak forward onto the roof.

 Step 2: Distribute The Weight

-Make sure your kayak is centered on the roof rack, with the heaviest section of the kayak being supported by your rack; either your crossbars or kayak carriers.
+Make sure your kayak is centered on the rack, with the heaviest section of the kayak being supported by your kayak rack; either your crossbars or kayak carriers.

 Step 3: Secure Your Kayak To Your Roof Rack